jverzani/Mustache.jl/README.md

 render(goes_together, x="Bread", y="butter")
 ```

-As well, one can use Composite Kinds.
+Similarly, a named tuple may be used as a view.
+As well, one can use
+Composite Kinds.
 This may make writing `show` methods easier:

 ```julia
 using Distributions